 In a first-offense DUI, the penalties include 10 days to up to a year in jail, fines of $300 up to a $1,000, 20 to 40 hours of community service, a license suspension for a year for adults and 6 months for those under 21, and DUI school.
 You may be awarded a year of probation in lieu of jail time.
 However, Georgia mandates a minimum amount of time in jail which is 24 hours for a first offense, 72 hours for a second offense, and 15 days in a third offense.
 Anyone convicted for a DUI in Georgia will also be required to undergo an alcohol or drug evaluation and any substance abuse treatment program ordered by the court.

-A second DUI within five years will lead to losing your license plates while a third within five years will result in forfeiting your vehicle.
+A second DUI within five years will lead to losing your license plates while a 3rd DUI in GA within five years will result in forfeiting your vehicle.
 Second and third DUI convictions will lead to increased penalties including longer license suspension periods.

 Is a DUI in Georgia a Felony?

 In Georgia, DUI convictions can be misdemeanors or felonies depending on the number of prior convictions that you have had in the previous ten years.
-A third offense in the last ten years will result in a felony charge.
+A 3rd DUI in GA in the last ten years will result in a felony charge.